davidkel/davidkel.github.io/docs/Operations/connectionprofiles.md

 For a peer to have the role of `endorsingPeer` or `chaincodeQuery`, a business network must have been installed on that peer.

 What makes this feature useful is the ability for Organisations to decide which peers they send endorsements to, qhich peers they want to query and which peers to use as an event source.
 A Peer may be capable of all those roles, but from a client interaction perspective you may wish to be selective about which peers you interact with (more details later about how clients connect and interact with nodes)

+## Channels
+The connection profile specification allows for the definition of multiple channels in the connection profile.
+Composer does not support multiple channels.
+You should only ever define a single channel in your connection profile.

 ## Other connection profile properties